 Drama series about the women married to members of Earls Park football team.
-Ian gets offered a place on the first team, while his wife Donna tries to track down the son they gave up for adoption nine years ago.
-Glamour model Chardonnay Lane and resident heartthrob Kyle are looking forward to their wedding.
-Earls Park announce a new signing who is a threat to the team's current captain Jason and his scheming wife Tanya.
-Written by
+Ian (Nathan Constance) gets offered a place on the first team, while his wife Donna (Katherine Monaghan) tries to track down the son they gave up for adoption nine years ago.
+Glamour model Chardonnay Lane (Susie Amy) and resident heartthrob Kyle (Gary Lucy) are looking forward to their wedding.
+Earls Park announces a new signing who is a threat to the team's current Captain Jason (Christian Solimeno) and his scheming wife Tanya (Zöe Lucker).

 Was this review helpful to you?

 | Report this